 ولا يقتضي التكرار و لا يحتمله

-The difference between موجب and محتمل is that if it is موجب then the amr demands repetition, and this can be established without a qarīnah (external factor), whilst if it is محتمل then it is only established with a qarīnah.
-Therefore, if repetition is موجب then the default for an amr is that it should be repeated.
+The difference between موجب and محتمل is that a موجب established without a qarīnah (external factor) demands repetition, while a محتمل is established only with one.
+If repetition were موجب of amr, the default for any command would be that it should be repeated.

 سواء كان معلّقا بشرط أو مخصوصا بوصف أو لم يكن

-Some of the Shawāfiʿ hold the view that if there is a condition or attribute attached to a command then the command is repeated every time the condition or attribute is found.
+Some of the Shawāfiʿ hold that a command attached to a condition or attribute is repeated each time the condition or attribute recurs.

-For example, the āyah ﴿وَإِنْ كُنْتُمْ جُنُبًا فَاطَّهَّرُوا﴾1.
-The Aḥnāf will say that the command is not repeated whenever the condition is found; rather, when the condition recurs the obligation is supplied by the renewed sabab (cause), not by a fresh repetition of the original amr.
+Take the āyah ﴿وَإِنْ كُنْتُمْ جُنُبًا فَاطَّهَّرُوا﴾1.
+The Aḥnāf hold that the command is not repeated whenever the condition recurs; rather, when the condition recurs the obligation is supplied by the renewed sabab (cause), not by a fresh repetition of the original amr.

 لكنه يقع على أقل جنسه ويحتمل كله حتى إذا قال لها طلقي نفسك انه يقع على الواحد إلا أن ينوي الثلاث